Generic Name: lansoprazole, amoxicillin and clarithromycin

 No drug interaction studies have been conducted specifically with Prevpac.
 The following drug interactions are for the individual drug components: PREVACID (lansoprazole), amoxicillin, and clarithromycin.
 Therefore, the decision to adjust dosage should depend on the clinician's assessment of among other things, the cumulative or net effect of the drug components of Prevpac.PREVACID

-PREVACID substantially decreases the systemic concentrations of the HIV protease inhibitor atazanavir, which is dependent upon the presence of gastric acid for absorption, and may result in a loss of therapeutic effect of atazanavir and the development of HIV resistance.
-Therefore, PREVACID should not be co-administered with atazanavir.
+PREVACID substantially decreases the systemic concentrations of HIV protease inhibitors, such as atazanavir and nelfinavir, which are dependent upon the presence of gastric acid for absorption, and may result in a loss of therapeutic effect of atazanavir or nelfinavir and the development of HIV resistance.
+Therefore, PREVACID should not be co-administered with atazanavir or nelfinavir.

 Co-administration of PPIs in healthy volunteers and in transplant patients receiving mycophenolate mofetil has been reported to reduce the exposure to the active metabolite, mycophenolic acid (MPA), possibly due to a decrease in mycophenolate mofetil solubility at an increased gastric pH.
 The clinical relevance of reduced MPA exposure on organ rejection has not been established in transplant patients receiving PPIs and mycophenolate mofetil.
 Use PPIs with caution in transplant patients receiving mycophenolate mofetil.